TheCrether/writeups/README.md

 # writeups

-Here are CTF writeups that I will continously expand, as I learn more about cybersecutiry
+Here are CTF writeups that I will continously expand, as I learn more about cybersecurity